Funding is First Part of $75 Million Investment to Support a Fairer Food System and Expand Access to Nutritious Food

 Additionally, $18.7 million in American Rescue Plan Act (ARPA) funds were awarded to 75 Urban Agriculture and Innovative Production grant applicants from 2021.
 This grant program has been oversubscribed the last several years, ARPA funds made it possible to fund these worthy projects.
 A full listing of projects is posted on usda.gov/urban.

 Urban County Committees for Urban Agriculture

-The new urban county committee (UCOC) locations are Chicago, Detroit, Grand Rapids, Los Angeles, Brooklyn, and Oakland, and they join 11 previously announced urban county committees.
+The new urban county committee (UCOC) locations are Chicago, Detroit, Grand Rapids, Los Angeles, New York City, and Oakland, and they join 11 previously announced urban county committees.
 The six locations for county committees were selected based on a consideration of data that included opportunity for economic growth, diversity, proximity to tribal nations, as well as the number of farm-to-table projects, urban farms, community and residential gardens, and green infrastructure projects within metropolitan and suburban areas.

 Like rural county committee members, urban committee members make important decisions about how FSA programs are administered locally.
 Each urban and suburban county committee will be composed of three elected members who will serve a term of up to three years.
 Urban farmers who participate in USDA programs in the areas selected are encouraged to participate by nominating and voting for themselves or others.

 USDA and Urban Agriculture

 Grants and cooperative agreements to support urban production are part of a broad USDA investment in urban agriculture.
 Other efforts include $260,000 for risk management education from USDA’s Risk Management Agency (RMA) and technical and financial assistance through conservation programs offered by USDA’s NRCS.